 Once in administrative processing for a national security concern, it can require consular officers to search the record for a reason to deny such applications, or indefinitely delay adjudication at the request of other government agencies for as long as the person continues to be a national security concern.
 The procedures are outside those of the Immigration & Nationality Act and related regulations.
 In the US, the withholding of adjudication is authorized under the abeyance regulation, 8 CFR Sec.
 103.2(b)(18).

 National security concern applicants make up a new category of visa and immigration cases.
 Visa adjudicators delay their decision, and then deny the visa application on other pretexts or indefinitely withhold adjudication.
 The indefinite delay results in a de facto denial.

 Forcing a decision with litigation in a US court, with a motion like a writ of mandamus makes the decision happen, but can yield mixed results.
 It can yield a negative result, but worse it could threaten family members who hold visas and travel without molestation.
-Clients should understand the risks of mandamus writs, as well as other methods like congressional liaison.
+Clients should understand the risks of mandamus court actions in the United States.

 How to Resolve